BEST Starfield Settings For Maximum Performance On PC

 You’ll need to upgrade your PC if you don’t have the right components listed in at least the minimum system requirements of Starfield.
 You can also apply our best settings listed in this guide to improve performance even more.

-How many FPS on Starfield I can get?
+How many FPS on Starfield can I get?

 Well, this depends on the combination of CPU and GPU that you have.
 If your setup falls anywhere between minimum and recommended requirements, you can expect 30 to 40 FPS in Starfield.